TULiberalArts/Center-on-Regional-Politics/pages/board-of-fellows.md

 - The Honorable Kevin J. Boyle-	Member, Pennsylvania House of Representatives
 - The Honorable Timothy P. Briggs-	Member, Pennsylvania House of Representatives
 - The Honorable Donna Bullock-	Member, Pennsylvania House of Representatives
-- The Honorable Alexander T. Charlton-	Member, Pennsylvania House of Representatives
 - The Honorable Carolyn T. Comitta- Member, Pennsylvania House of Representatives
 - The Honorable Mary Jo Daley-	Member, Pennsylvania House of Representatives
 - The Honorable Gene DiGirolamo-	Member, Pennsylvania House of Representatives
 - The Honorable Maria P. Donatucci-	Member, Pennsylvania House of Representatives
 - The Honorable Robert W. Godshall-	Member, Pennsylvania House of Representatives
-- The Honorable Kate Harper- Member, Pennsylvania House of Representatives
 - The Honorable Tim Hennessey-	Member, Pennsylvania House of Representatives
-- The Honorable Warren Kampf-	Member, Pennsylvania House of Representatives
-- The Honorable William F. Keller-	Member, Pennsylvania House of Representatives
 - The Honorable Stephen Kinsey-	Member, Pennsylvania House of Representatives
 - The Honorable Harry Lewis, Jr.-	Member, Pennsylvania House of Representatives
-- The Honorable Michael H. O'Brien-	Member, Pennsylvania House of Representatives
-- The Honorable Marguerite C. Quinn-	Member, Pennsylvania House of Representatives
 - The Honorable James R. Roebuck, Jr.-	Member, Pennsylvania House of Representatives
-- The Honorable John J. Taylor-	Member, Pennsylvania House of Representatives
-- The Honorable W. Curtis Thomas-	Member, Pennsylvania House of Representatives

 ___